Home Pagan symbols & customs Site search

 What is prayer?

 Meditation is a medium through which we allow God to communicate with us.
-Prayer differs in that it is a dynamic conversation between our soul and God.
+Prayer differs from meditation in that prayer is a dynamic conversation between our soul and God.

-We may not be too sure what our 'soul' is, and consequently not sure precisely how we can make this direct connection to God.
+We might not be certain what our 'soul' is, and consequently not sure precisely how we can make this direct connection to God.
 So we use whatever method feels right and appropriate.
-Clearly our prayer must be sincere (Hebrews 10:22) and with appropriate humility and reverence - we are, after all, unworthy sinners.
-And yet God, as we know, is willing to communicate with us (Matthew 7:7,8, 21:22, Mark 11:24, John 14:13-14).
+Clearly our prayer must be sincere (Heb.
+10:22) and with appropriate humility and reverence – we are, after all, unworthy sinners.
+And yet God, as we know, is willing to communicate with us.
 What an honour and privilege!

 How we pray is for us to decide.
 The Bible does not lay down instructions, although it does offer plenty of models and guidance.
 Our religion, church, or spiritual leader may go further and suggest (even dictate) how we pray.
-We may be told when, where and even what to pray.
+During Mass or at other times, we may be directed to face the east.
+We may also be told when and even what to pray.

 But prayer is from the soul and each individual is alone responsible for their own soul.

-Orans posture, traditionally a priestly gesture, but now also popular amongst charismatic laity
+Outstretched arms (orans posture), traditionally a priestly gesture, but now also popular amongst charismatic laity.

 For millions of Christians, using their hands to make the Sign of the Cross is an indispensable part of their worship.
 Postures become such an integral part of prayer that some people feel they are praying by just adopting a certain stance (see rituals for good luck).

-The praying position of the hands, bowed head, kneeling position, etc, have all passed down from the earliest of religions.
-King Solomon, for example, prayed kneeling with his hands spread out towards heaven (1 Kings 8:22, 54, 2 Chronicles 6:13).
+Such positions have all passed down from the earliest of religions.
+King Solomon, for example, prayed kneeling with his hands spread out towards heaven.

 Look at the street beggar or the refugees chasing after the relief food truck.
 All have eye contact and outstretched hands.
 Feed me, give me, I'm desperate, I'm needy.